Chuck Tanner: Pittsburgh Pirates

-Tanner's next few teams would not match his 1979 World Series winner as the 1985 Pittsburgh Drug Trials showed that serious drug problems beset the team—arguably the worst of any major league team.
-The most famous Pirate affected by his usage was Parker, whose cocaine habit punched a hole in his offensive production in the middle of his career—possibly costing him a chance at Cooperstown.
+Although it was not apparent at the time, Tanner's managerial career had crested.
+The next six seasons could not match his 1979 World Series winner, and the Pittsburgh drug trials showed that serious drug problems beset the team—arguably more so than anyone else in the majors.
+The most famous Pirate affected by his usage was Parker, whose cocaine habit punched a hole in his offensive production in the middle of his career.
 Reliever Rod Scurry had it much worse; his cocaine habit ultimately forced him out of baseball in 1988 and cost him his life in 1992.
-Following five years of mediocre seasons in which the Pirates neither lost nor won no more than 84 games, but only finished as high as second place in the division once, Tanner was fired following a 104-loss season in 1985.
+Following four mediocre seasons in which the Pirates neither lost nor won no more than 84 games, but only finished as high as second place in the division once, they fell to last place two years in a row, bottoming out at 104 losses in 1985, and Tanner was fired.
 He finished his Pirates career with a record of 711 wins and 685 losses.

 Atlanta Braves

-Tanner was hired by the Atlanta Braves prior to the 1986 season, but his teams would continue to muddle along near the bottom of their division—finishing last and second to last in the NL West in his two full seasons.
+Tanner was hired by the Atlanta Braves prior to the 1986 season.
+This was easily his least successful managerial stop.
+Tanner's Braves finished last and second to last in the NL West in his two full seasons.
 Following a 12–27 start to the 1988 season, Tanner was fired by the Braves and replaced by Russ Nixon.
 He finished his Braves career with a record of 153 wins and 208 losses.